The 5-Minute Guide to Facebook Contest Rules - Social Media Playbook

 Facebook contests are an incredible way to engage your fans and grow your following.
 But before you go live with your contest you'll need to prepare contest rules.
 Contest rules establish the guidelines for things like entry or proper behaviour for participation.

 We've run hundreds of Facebook contests for clients and ourselves and have learned a few things along the way.
-In this article I'll give you the guide to creating your own Facebook contest rules.
+In this article I'll give you the 5-minute guide to creating your own Facebook contest rules.

 Let's get started.

 (Disclaimer: This article is not intended to be legal advice but rather suggestions about how to best comply with Facebook contest rules online.
 Laws differ in different countries and if in doubt, always consult with a legal professional or consider running a fully-managed Facebook contest and campaign.)

 When it comes to what Facebook will allow in a contest, it can be tricky to know what's acceptable and what's unacceptable, simply because the rules have changed so frequently.

 As a general rule of thumb however, when running a Facebook contest, you must always:

 - Include a complete release of Facebook by each entrant or participant.